grislyeye/grislyeye.com/content/blog/bad-books/bad-books.md

 *A bookplate for the Załuski Library, designed by Jan Filipowicz.*

 Life's too short for bad books.
 A long time ago I realized that reading for leisure is supposed to be fun, not a punitive chore.
 You might feel obliged to finish a book even if you didn't enjoy it, but there's only so many books you can fit into the rapidly vanishing seconds of your time on earth.
+And there are so many books.

 So, over the years, I've come up with a strategy to minimise time wasted reading mid books.
 At its core it's pretty straightforward: